khathu98/data-_carpentry/README.md

 Hellow khathu

-It is goona be ammaizing
+It is goona be amaizing